ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Voting result stage
 -------------------

-The next day after the last day of the vote, the Committee person:
+On the vote end date, the Committee person:

 * Closes the polls if the :ref:`quorum<community_topics_workflow>` is reached, otherwise prolongs the polls.
 * Removes the ``active-vote`` tag.